List of bus routes in Queens: History of current routes

-Routes Q47 to Q114

-Proposed bus route changes
+The MTA announced a number of changes to the Queens bus routes for 2025.
 In December 2019, the MTA released a draft redesign of the Queens bus network with 77 routes.
 The routes were given a "QT" label to avoid confusion with existing routes.
 The "QT" prefix was tentative; in the final plan, all bus routes would have been labeled with "Q", similar to the existing routes.
 The final redesign was initially expected in mid- or late 2020, but the first draft attracted overwhelmingly negative feedback, with 11,000 comments about the plans.
 The redesign was delayed due to the COVID-19 pandemic in New York City.
 Planning resumed in mid-2021.